 Every organization, regardless of focus or sector, needs good, solid leadership to thrive.
 Why?
 Leadership not only provides the organization’s vision and guidance so that the executive management team can implement the direction of the organization, but also serves as the role model and principal image of the work of the organization.
 Two of the most important elements of effective leadership are continuity and stability.
 Because change is an inevitable part of every organization, leadership that prepares for, addresses, and adapts to change will be more successful with organizational transformation.

-explored the importance of strong federal leadership for state and local child welfare and child protection systems.
+My last post explored the importance of strong federal leadership for state and local child welfare and child protection systems.
 Here we take a closer look at agency leadership at the state or local level.

 Recent Trends in Child Protection Leadership

 Leadership in child protection/child welfare too often lacks stability.
 In fact, it has been said for that the average length of time for a child protection leader in office is just 18 months.
 While there seems to be little identifiable research to confirm that statement, recent events seem to indicate that it may be correct.
 A recent leadership change in Illinois, for example, would tend to support the statement.
 Further reinforcing the statement’s accuracy: Florida, Texas, Los Angeles, Washington, South Carolina, Massachusetts, and other jurisdictions have experienced changes in leadership over the last few years for a variety of reasons.

 Leaders will leave for a variety of reasons -- retirement, change in administration, tragedy (whether a single or series of events), termination for failure to achieve agency objectives, and policy conflicts, to name a few.
 It is extremely rare that a child protection leader serves longer than six years.
 In some situations, it is the jurisdictional or organizational makeup of the political environment that may cause a change in leadership; however, in other situations, really terrific leadership has successfully transcended political party changes.